TLX-Protocol/protocol/README.md

 ### Airdrop

 The `Airdrop` contract is responsible for allowing users to claim an airdrop of `TLX` tokens.
-Users have until a deadline to claim their tokens, after that the owner can claim the remaining tokens to the treasury.
+Users have until a deadline to claim their tokens, after that, the owner can claim the remaining tokens to the treasury.

 ### Vesting

 The `Vesting` contract is responsible for distributing vested tokens to the team and investors.
 It has several views to help users see how many tokens they have vesting and their status.
 And a `claim` function for claiming `TLX` tokens.
-There is also a system for adding a delegate that can claim tokens on a users behalf.
+There is also a system for adding a delegate that can claim tokens on a user's behalf.

 ### Bonding